 When a business or organization accounts for expenses that it will pay off at future dates, the company might record these liabilities as accrued expenses.
-Even though accrued expenses are scheduled for a future payoff, they are an important accounting element included in a business’s balance sheet that can allow the business to better understand its financial position.
+Even though accrued expenses are scheduled for a future payoff, they are an important accounting element included in a business’s balance sheet that can allow the business to understand its financial position better.

 Additionally, accrued expenses may also allow a business to get a better idea of what liabilities to expect at future dates.
-In this article, you will learn what accrued expenses refer to, the main types of accrued expenses and how accrued expenses are used to accurately reflect a company’s financial status.
+In this article, you will learn what accrued expenses refer to, the main types of accrued expenses and how accrued expenses are used to reflect a company’s financial status accurately.

 Here’s what we’ll cover in this article: